 Public schools are on average larger than private schools, though PPP schools are closer in size to public schools as they receive a government subsidy per pupil place.
 Schools of all types report charging tuition (and other) fees, despite this not being officially permitted for government schools and PPP schools.
 Of the fully private schools, around half are non-profit.
 Ninety-five percent of schools use academic selection criteria.
 The majority of schools (55 percent) are religious.
-The majority of government schools are in rural areas, with private schools and PPP schools more prevalent in urban and peri-urban areas.
+The majority of government schools and PPP schools and PPP schools more prevalent in urban and peri-urban areas.